squinkylabs/SqHarmony/docs/harmony.md

 You may select keys, and there is some control of the chords that will be generated, but always withing the rules of good harmony and voice leading.

+In 3/2024 there was a challenge on the VCV Community board to use Harmony and Arpeggiator in a patch.
+The submissions were excellent.
+More information is [here](./arp_harmony_challenge/arp-harmony-challenge.md)

 ## Panel

 ### The score at the top